guillermooo/sublime-undocs/source/extensibility/completions.rst

 .. image:: images/completions_hint.png

-The above is in fact a snippet and completes to
+The above is in fact a snippet and expands to
 ``$arrayName = array('' => , );``.

 Triggers and Contents
 *********************

-Completions that are not taken from the buffer may choose to provide a different trigger than what they will insert when selected.
+Completions not sourced from the text in the current file may provide a trigger that is different to the content they will insert if selected.
-This is commonly used for function completions where the completion also includes its signature.
+This is commonly used for function completions where the content also includes the function's signature.

 For example,
 completing ``array_map`` from the PHP completions